 Facing the tramline on High Street in Thornbury, Prior is a chic neighbourhood cafe that opened its doors to the inner Melbourne suburb in early 2020.
 Observing the eatery from the street, the building – a former print shop – is crowned by typically Art Deco detailing.
-Dramatic black windows frame the entrance of the 130-seat cafe while an equally theatrical awning is emblazoned with the single word ‘Prior’, positioned front and centre as if to indicate its strength as a headline act in this neck of the woods.
+Dramatic black windows frame the entrance of the 130-seat cafe.
+An equally theatrical awning is emblazoned with the single word ‘Prior’, positioned front and centre as if to indicate its strength as a headline act in this neck of the woods.

 Stepping inside the pared-back cafe, the generously proportioned interior space basks in another kind of light.
 One of typically Australian feel where the designers, local architecture firm Ritz & Ghougassian, calmly curated clean-lined fixtures and fittings beneath soaring white-painted cathedral ceilings.
 A leather banquette lines the perimeter wall opposite the open kitchen.
 The central fireplace is on standby, ready to warm the mitts of patrons during the depths of Melbourne winters.

-The floor and the face of the bar-height dining counter are lined with a combination of whole and face bricks, a rustic-looking material chosen for its ties to the original construction of the building.
+The floor and the face of the bar-height dining counter are lined with a combination of whole and face bricks.
+A rustic-looking material chosen for its ties to the original construction of the building.
 Jean-Paul Ghougassian, director at Ritz & Ghougassian, says the bricks, laid in a stack bond arrangement, offer just the right amount of warming colour plus a gentle textural quality.
 “As a studio, we try to reduce the number of colours used within a particular space in order to create a homogenous finality,” he says.
 “We wanted to bring a sense of exterior space to the interior.
 The brick breaks up the interior space much better than alternative materials such as concrete.”

 Jean-Paul says the client’s brief was to create a vibrant, contemporary and welcoming neighbourhood cafe so the choice of brick was somewhat inevitable.
 “People often associate brick with Melbourne’s laneways, so I suppose our design was like tipping a hat to the city’s famous cafe culture.”